node-hive/hive-mvc-action/README.md

 handler, to better share boilerplate sub-tasks for both consistency and speed of development.
 All tasks outside this scope are delegated to express, or other modules or custom code, as you prefer.

+## A note on environment/dependencies

+altough express is not an inherent dependency of hive-mvc-action, hive-mvc-action is intended to be used in concert with express 4.0.x; it is not compatible with earlier versions of express.

 ## Example: in use

 from the integration tests: